Loading CSV files

 • RETURN count(*) is used to show the number of processed rows.

 Note that the CSV files in this example are curated, so some assumptions are made for simplicity.
-In a real-world scenario, for example, a CSV file could contain multiple rows that would attempt to assign different property values to the same node; in this case, an ON MATCH SET clause must be added to ensure this case is dealt with appropriately.
+In a real-world scenario, for example, a CSV file could contain multiple rows that would try to assign different property values to the same node; in this case, an ON MATCH SET clause must be added to ensure this case is dealt with appropriately.

 gds.run_cypher("""